Image taken from here.

 A lot of the events listed above come from major cities, but sometimes you just need to get away from it all.
 Do you have wishes to combine mountainous scenery with holiday spirit?
 The San Juan Islands are the place for you.
 Located in the Pacific North West just NW of Seattle, this archipelago consists of 3 major islands and 23 smaller ones.

 It may not have all the fuss of some of the other destinations, but you also don’t have to fight the crowds to enjoy your time here.
 Take in a more authentic holiday experience when visiting either Lopez, Orca, or San Juan Island.
 While taking in the stunning scenery that could alone leave one breathless, add the holiday spirit by visiting theater shows complete with music, galleries of precious and detailed ornaments, and a piano trio concert.
+Placing hands on the piano convert the moment into heaven.
 Stroll the city streets and enjoy the brightly decorated buildings while maybe popping in to a local pub for a hot drink.
 Last but not least, don’t forget to welcome Santa’s arrival in to town on December 17 as he leads the holiday boat parade.
 Non local boats are encouraged to participate and even receive a free mooring on this special night.

 For a list of events, click here.